 Also, the frontend was using 2 factories and the expression worked fine on one of them.
 Why didn't the frontend continue to submit to the factory where the match expression worked?

-#1 Updated by Parag Mhashilkar over 7 years ago
+#1 Updated by Parag Mhashilkar almost 8 years ago

 More details: This needs to be addressed at several levels.
 Consider following example which we document for more details.

 - We should update the docs, installation instructions to give match_expr example which is more robust.
 Admins build on top of the documented examples by adding complex logical expressions not realizing that foo in glidein["attrs"]["foo"] may not exist.
 We should change it to something like